microsoft/wpa/.github/analyst_guide_getting_started.md

 analysis_scope(sq_data, hrvar = "Organization")
 ```

-The [analysis_scope()](https://microsoft.github.io/wpa/reference/hrvar_count.html) function requires you to provide a person query (sq_data) and the HR variable that you will be used to group the data (hrvar).
+This function requires you to provide a person query (sq_data) and the HR variable that you will be used to group the data (hrvar).
 As we have specifified the Organization attribute, the resulting bar chart will show the number of individuals per organization.

 The same R code can be written using a Forward-Pipe Operator (%>%) to feed our query into a funciton.
 The notation is common in R data science applications, and is the one we will use moving forward.